How to Easily Find & Analyze Competitor Keywords

 Google keyword planner interface

-To discover competitor keywords using Google Keyword Planner, start by selecting the Discover new keywords option.
+To discover competitor keywords using Google Keyword Planner, select the Discover new keywords option.

 Next, navigate to Start with a website tab.
 This feature allows you to find keywords based on a specific website.

-Let’s say you’re interested in knowing what keywords a competitor’s site, such as amazon.com, ranks for.
-Enter the domain URL, choose whether you want keyword data for a specific country or worldwide, and select the option to use the entire site.
+Let’s say you’re interested in knowing what keywords a competitor’s site for organic skincare products, such as nykaa.com/skin/, ranks for.
+Enter the domain URL, and choose whether you want keyword data for a specific country or worldwide.

 discover competitor keywords for a website

-Once done, click on the Get results button, and you’ll see a list of keywords for which the domain is ranking.
+Choose Use only this page if you want to focus on the specific page or Use the entire site for a broad keyword list.
+Once done, click on the Get results button, and you’ll see a list of keyword suggestions for which the domain is ranking.

 It’s important to note that these keyword suggestions are not necessarily the exact organic keywords the site ranks for.
 Instead, they are generated based on an analysis of internal links, meta descriptions, title tags, headings, and overall text on the page, combined with search indexing data.